How to get the most from your Google Ad Grants account

 It’s worth considering your chosen keywords and their search volume - too low and it may serve little to no benefit to your site.
 Keyword Planner will usually also give an indication of the expected cost-per-click.
 Pay attention and remember that if a keyword cost is drastically above $2.00, that you may have to use the “maximise conversions” bid strategy to see any success.

-Take all search volume estimates with a pinch of salt though: no tool is perfect and an estimate is really an educated guess based on historical performance.
+Take all search volume estimates with a pinch of salt, though; no tool is perfect, and an estimate is really an educated guess based on historical performance.

 To get started with your keyword research, start by looking at the main areas and topics available on your website.
 Use these areas to help guide your searches.